N0153128/Altnet/README.md

-# What is the FORGE?
+# What is the Altnet?
-Forge is the project that started as anonymous web-chat, under the HikkaHQ title, inspired by an anime "Durarara!!".
+Altnet is the project that started as anonymous web-chat, under the HikkaHQ title, inspired by an anime "Durarara!!".

 # Key features
 - ### Anonymous communication

-The FORGE doesn't require you to share your personal details, like real name, email, phone number, etc.
+The Altnet doesn't require you to share your personal details, like real name, email, phone number, etc.

 - ### Open Content